Dates / Project duration

 Université de Perpignan Via Domitia

-Gorgonian (coral) forests are biodiversity hotspots composed of long-lived engineer species that play a crucial role for coastal habitats and contribute to ecosystem services.
+?Gorgonian (coral) forests are biodiversity hotspots composed of long-lived engineer species that play a crucial role for coastal habitats and contribute to ecosystem services.
 In Mediterranean ecosystems, gorgonians increase habitat biodiversity and are blue carbon sinks, with the two main coastal species sequestering 1.5 g/cm2 per year.

 Gorgonians are vulnerable to environmental stressors, particularly increasing temperatures, causing mass mortality events (up to 60% biomass loss) and associated loss of biodiversity and ecosystem function.
 In modern conservation ecology, we have moved from the concept of conservation of the species to conservation of its function in the ecosystem.
 The ecological function of gorgonians depends on the density and structure of the forest that serves as shelter for a myriad of species.
-If it falls below a minimum level, it loses its functionality.
+If forest density falls below a minimum level, the coral loses its carbon-sequestering functionality.
 Assessing the minimum number of gorgonians needed to form a forest that acts as a guarantor of biodiversity is therefore necessary to identify a minimum conservation unit and set a management and conservation target.

 Listening to the hidden life of the forest is one way to fill this gap.
 The sounds of many invertebrates and fishes form a specific acoustic fingerprint that reflects animal communities (diversity, abundance, behavior, etc.) and different environmental states, as has been shown in other habitats.
 Acoustic fingerprints are therefore relevant indicators for habitat functionality (biodiversity, behavior), which can also be measured in dense inaccessible forests.